shohan139/prepare-python/if else/README.md

-Task
+Task<br>

-Given an integer, , perform the following conditional actions:
+Given an integer, , perform the following conditional actions:<br>

-If  is odd, print Weird
+If  is odd, print Weird<br>
-If  is even and in the inclusive range of  to , print Not Weird If  is even and in the inclusive range of  to , print Weird If  is even and greater than , print Not Weird
+If  is even and in the inclusive range of  to , print Not Weird<br>
+If  is even and in the inclusive range of  to , print Weird<br>
+If  is even and greater than , print Not Weird<br>
-Input Format : A single line containing a positive integer, n.
+Input Format : A single line containing a positive integer, n.<br>

 <br>
 Output Format:<br>